CloudLabsAI-Azure/Fabric-Copilot/Getting-Started.md

 ## Overview

 This hands-on lab introduces participants to Microsoft Fabric and its Copilot features.
-It covers setting up a Fabric workspace, ingesting data via pipelines, using Copilot in notebooks for data transformation, and leveraging Copilot in Power BI to generate visualizations and DAX queries—streamlining analytics through AI-powered assistance.
+It covers setting up a Fabric workspace, ingesting data via pipelines, using Copilot in notebooks for data transformation, and leveraging Copilot in Power BI to generate visualizations and DAX queries streamlining analytics through AI-powered assistance.

 ## Objective